learn-awesome/learndb/README.md

 Your bookmarks are saved in localStorage so be assured that no personal data is being tracked or saved on this site.

-But if you'd like faster performance or to self-host this, you need a general-purpose computer (that means Linux/Windows/Mac) with Datasette (which is an exploratory tool for SQLite databases) installed.
-You can find [installation instructions specific to your operating system here](https://docs.datasette.io/en/stable/installation.html).

-After cloning this git repository on your local machine, run `npm run start` in the top-level directory to start the datasette server and open the app in your browser.

 ## To contribute:

 This is a Wikipedia-scale project and we could use all kind of help: